vectorgrp/sil-kit/docs/api/lin.rst

 Erroneous Transmission from Slave to Master - Multiple Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows what happens when a master initiates a transmission where multiple slaves have configured TX
+This example shows what happens when a master initiates a transmission where multiple slaves have configured Tx
 responses for the same LIN ID.

 .. literalinclude::